Meet our dedicated team of staff

 Rita enjoys the outdoor life including hill and mountain walking, kayaking and camping.
 In her spare time, Rita volunteers at The Rowans Hospice.

-Meg recently joined the team in July 2022.
-Her role is very varied and involves many areas of the Charity, which includes social media and website content, photography and supporting both the Fundraising and Finance departments.
+Katy joined the team in June 2023.
+Her role is very varied and involves many areas of the Charity, which includes social media and website content, photography and supporting both the Fundraising and Marketing departments.

 Sandra joined Hounds in October 2016; her role is to oversee the training of the pups, the application process for working dogs and the aftercare program once the dogs are placed.
 Before joining Hounds, she had worked within the Assistance Dog world for 20 years.
 Her sidekick is a Golden Retriever called Rookie who before retiring in 2022 used to support Hounds as a demo/fundraising/media dog as well as a ‘meet and greet dog’ for the applicants.